oasis-tcs/openc2-ap-er/oc2edr.md

 #### 2.3.3.2 Contain file
 Puts a file into quarantine, rendering it inaccessible to the user of the machine and unable to execute on the endpoint.

+OpenC2 Producers that send 'contain file' Commands:

+* MUST populate the Command Arguments field with a 'er:downstream_device' argument

 OpenC2 Consumers that receive a 'contain file' Command:

 * but cannot access the file specified in the file Target
     * MUST respond with status code 500
     * SHOULD respond with "Cannot access file" in the status text
+* but the Command Arguments field is not populated with a 'er:downstream_device' argument
+  * MUST NOT respond with status code OK/200
+  * SHOULD respond with status code 400
+  * MAY respond with status code 500
+  * SHOULD respond with "Downstream device argument not populated" in the status text

 ### 2.3.4 Allow
 'Allow' can be treated as the mathematical complement to 'deny' Actions as well as 'contain' Actions.
 Table 2.3-2 summarizes the Command Arguments that apply to all of the Commands consisting of the 'deny' and 'contain' Actions and their valid Target types.